Ruairí Ó Brádaigh: Early life

 Ó Brádaigh, born Peter Roger Casement Brady, was born into a middle-class republican family in Longford that lived in a duplex home on Battery Road.
 His father, Matt Brady, was an IRA volunteer who was severely wounded during an attack with the Royal Irish Constabulary in 1919.
 His mother, May Caffrey, was a Cumann na mBan volunteer and graduate of University College Dublin, class of 1922, with a degree in commerce.
 His maternal grandmother was a French-speaking Swiss Lutheran.

 His father died when he was ten, and was given a paramilitary funeral led by his former IRA colleagues.
-His mother, prominent as the Secretary for the County Longford Board of Health, lived until 1974. Ó Brádaigh was educated at Melview National School at primary level and attended secondary school at St. Mel's College, leaving in 1950, and University College Dublin, from where he graduated in 1954 with a commerce degree (BComm), like his mother, and certification in the teaching of the Irish language.
+His mother, prominent as the Secretary for the County Longford Board of Health, lived until 1974. Ó Brádaigh was educated at Melview National School at primary level and attended secondary school at St. Mel's College, leaving in 1950.

+In 1954, he graduated from University College Dublin with a commerce degree (BComm), like his mother, and certification in the teaching of the Irish language.
 That year he took a job teaching Irish at Roscommon Vocational School in Roscommon.

 Ó Brádaigh was a deeply religious Catholic who refrained from smoking or drinking.